VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 # Optimizing performance

-During this stage of the journey we ran performance tests using the [Visual Studio Load Test Feature Pack][loadtest] to analyze response times and identify bottlenecks.
+During this stage of the journey we ran performance and stress tests using [Visual Studio 2010][loadtest] to analyze response times and identify bottlenecks.
 The team used Visual Studio Load Test to simulate different numbers of users accessing the application, and added additonal tracing into the code to record timing information for